top of page

 Important Design Note

 When vibrant colours dominate, kaavi or red oxide flooring may lose its traditional advantages and behave more like decorative cement finishes, reducing cooling benefits and increasing maintenance.
-Click here to learn about Kaavi Vs Red oxide Flooring in detail.
+Click here to learn about Kaavi Vs Oxide Flooring in detail.

-This philosophy is why top interior designers in Hyderabad use these materials selectively and thoughtfully.
-At 4inch studio, recognised as one of the best interior designers in Kukatpally, Hyderabad, traditional materials like kaavi and red oxide are carefully adapted for modern homes through practical detailing, long-lasting finishes, and site-specific design decisions.
+Expert Takeaway At 4inch studio, recognised as one of the best interior designers in Kukatpally, Hyderabad, traditional materials like kaavi and Oxide are carefully adapted for modern homes through practical detailing, long-lasting finishes, and site-specific design decisions.

 Traditional flooring doesn’t need to stay stuck in the past, but it does need respect for the material.
-With the right colour restraint and application, kaavi and red oxide can feel timeless, modern, and deeply rooted all at once.
+With the right colour restraint and application, kaavi and Oxide can feel timeless, modern, and deeply rooted all at once.

 If you’re planning to explore these finishes, consulting best interior designers in Hyderabad ensures the result is both beautiful and practical.